Date

 Once you’ve narrowed your list down to a few top contenders, it’s time to dig into the details.
 Asking specific, thoughtful questions before you sign a contract is the best way to ensure you and your contractor are on the same page.
 This conversation helps clarify expectations and gives you a final gut check on their professionalism and expertise.
 Think of it as a final interview—you’re not just hiring someone to paint, you’re trusting them with your home.
 Getting clear answers on the timeline, materials, and logistics will help you avoid misunderstandings and ensure your project runs smoothly from start to finish.

-Timeline and Prep Work
+Questions About the Project Timeline and Prep

 A beautiful paint job is all in the prep work.
 A contractor who rushes this step is cutting corners that will show up later as peeling or cracking paint.
 Start by asking, “What is your process for surface preparation?”
 For an exterior job, this should include power washing, scraping old paint, sanding, and caulking gaps.
 For interiors, it involves cleaning walls, patching holes, and protecting your floors and furniture.
 Also, get clarity on the project timeline.
 Ask for an estimated start and end date, and find out how they handle potential delays, like bad weather for an exterior project.
 A professional painter should be able to walk you through their entire process with confidence.